Cerebrum (cerebral) is a medical word for the large part of the brain that controls muscles. Palsy is a problem moving muscles.

 Other times a baby's brain is damaged during delivery or right after birth.
 The damage is sometimes caused by:

-Infants who are born early (premature) and who have a low birth weight are more likely to have brain damage that can cause cerebral palsy.
+Infants who are born early (premature) and who have a low birth weight are more likely to have brain damage that can cause CP.

 Children may have: